translate/pootle/docs/server/installation.rst

 .. highlight:: console
 .. parsed-literal::

-  (env) $ pip install |--process-dependency-links --pre| Pootle
+  (env) $ pip install --pre Pootle

 This will also fetch and install Pootle's dependencies.

 .. note:: pip requires :ref:`--pre <pip:install_--pre>` to install pre-release
    versions of Pootle, i.e. alpha, beta and rc versions.
-You may require :ref:`--process-dependency-links <pip:--process-dependency-links>` if Pootle depends on unreleased versions of third-party software.

 To verify that everything installed correctly, you should be able to access the :command:`pootle` command line tool within your environment.